robtweed/qewd-baseline/INTERACTIVE.md

 Then when the container has stopped:

         ./start

+Note: a QEWD restart is **only** necessary when you create a brand new *qewd-apps* application folder.

 Now reload the *hello world* page in your browser and click the *Send a message* button.